|Budget: $11m||Financed by: Promenade Pictures; Huhu Studio|

 |Overseas Gross: $99,087|

-Co-financed for $11 million by Promenade Pictures and New Zealand based Huhu Studio, The Ten Commandments was to be the first of 12 bible stories, which would be budgeted between $5 million and $20 million.
-Promenade covered the US distribution and marketing costs and released the CG toon through rent-a-distributor Rocky Mountain Pictures in 830 theaters to one of the worst wide release openings ever with $478,910 and a per screen average of $577 for the weekend.
-The poorly reviewed animated film (Christian Slater as Moses?) fell 64.2% in its second weekend to $171,465 and promptly lost most of its theater count.
-It bombed out of theaters after just four weeks with just $952,820.
-Promenade would receive only a small amount of the gross, (larger theater chains like Regal Cinema pay out only 34% of the gross to small distributors, for example) which would be less than $350k, losing the entire budget and the millions spent on prints and advertising.
+Co-financed for $11m by Promenade Pictures and New Zealand based Huhu Studio, The Ten Commandments was to be the first of 12 bible stories, which would be budgeted between $5m and $20m.
+Promenade covered the US distribution and marketing costs and released through distributor Rocky Mountain Pictures in 830 theaters to one of the worst wide release openings ever with $478,910 and a per screen average of $577 for the weekend.
+The poorly reviewed animated film fell 64.2% in its second weekend to $171,465 and quickly bombed out of theaters with just $952,820.
+Promenade would receive only a small amount of the gross, (larger theater chains like Regal Cinema pay out only 34% of the gross to small distributors) which would be less than $350k, losing almost the entire budget and the millions spent on prints and advertising.
 Overseas, the film saw a release in Australia to a terrible $56,355 and $42,518 in Singapore and made all of $214 in Hungary.
-It went straight to video in the few remaining countries it found distribution and killed off the 12 bible films planned, with an animated Noah starting production for $15 million, but no word if it has been completed or scrapped — just rumors of obvious financing problems.
-And Noah features the voice work of Jason Mewes and Rob Schneider, so Promenade is either run by atheists making these cartoons as a joke or their god sent their company into financial ruin as retribution.
+It went straight to video in the few remaining countries it found distribution and killed off the 12 bible films plan, with an animated Noah starting production for $15m, but no word if it has been completed or scrapped.